 The other courses included in the primary area are selected to enhance the career goals of the student.
-Undergraduate courses may not be included in the primary area of the plan of study without special permission from the College of Technology Associate Dean for Graduate Studies.
+Undergraduate courses (300- or 400-level) may not be included in the primary area of the plan of study without special permission from the College of Technology Associate Dean for Graduate Studies.